rjkmrdesai/vanityscan/README.md

 ## What's in the prototype

-The single-page prototype demonstrates the full Saiko experience end-to-end:
+The single-page prototype demonstrates the full Vanity Scan experience end-to-end:

 **Hero & search.** A tool-led landing surface with the search card as the primary element — three input modes (search, paste a link, browse by category), four filter fields (product, category, max budget, action), and trending product chips for one-click queries.
 A live price ticker scrolls underneath showing real-time deal movement across the index.